5 from 20 votes

 Instructions

-• In a large bowl add gochujang, light soy sauce, sugar, gochugaru, black pepper, salt, chopped garlic & ginger, sesame oil.
+• In a large bowl add gochujang, light soy sauce, sugar, gochugaru, black pepper, salt, chopped garlic, ginger, and sesame oil.
 Mix until this becomes a loose paste.

 • Add in the pork belly along with thinly sliced onions and scallions.
 Mix well until the pork is thoroughly coating in the marinade.
 Marinate for at least 15 minutes.

-• Over medium high to high heat, add 1 tbsp of oil and add your pork.
-Cook for 4-5 minutes until the fat from the pork has rendered and crisped up.
+• Heat the neutral oil in a large pan over medium high heat.
+Add the pork and cook for 4-5 minutes until the fat from the pork has rendered and crisped up, stirring occassionally.
 Serve over freshly steamed rice and enjoy!

 Notes